 - Have completed one unit of high school-level training.

-- Have achieved a 2.0 GPA or higher in all required general education courses taken preceding admission to Le Arai Beauty & Barber Academy, unless waived by the Principal.
+- Have achieved an average of C or higher in all required general education courses taken preceding admission to Le Arai Beauty & Barber Academy, unless waived by the Principal.

 - Students with criminal convictions who do not self-disclose this information are subject to dismissal from the program and will not be allowed admission in any Le Arai Beauty & Barber Academy program.

 - Have completed a program information session and/or interview with the Principal, as required.

 The following are excerpts of Le Arai Beauty & Barber Academy’s school policies.
 The entire Academy’s policies are found in the school catalog.

 - Student must show proof of age (18 or older) to enroll in course (s) and provide proof of secondary education.
 In the absence of proof of secondary education, the foreign-born applicant may enroll in and successfully complete at least 225 clock hour of the chosen vocational training.